 - Map rendering on any reports, including repeatable forms or tables.

 - Due to Chinese legislation, addresses and locations within China are not searchable through this feature.
-Contact Resolver Support should you require full access to Chinese addresses.

 - If location sharing is enabled on your browser, auto-complete suggestions are provided in the address field, and the map is centered based on your current approximate location.
 As such, it's recommended location sharing is enabled on your browser for more accurate results.
 Note that a slight delay may occur when the form is initially loaded after sharing your location.

 - Core will ask users to share their location once, unless their browser is configured to always ask or their settings are later modified.
 For more information on enabling location sharing, see the Share your location article on the Google Support site for Chrome.

 - Maps should not be displayed on form sections smaller than 33% in width.

 - Due to the amount of canvas space required to display the map on a form, this display option should be used sparingly and under specific circumstances (e.g., to visualize the distance between multiple related objects or if the location does not have a known address).